 I enjoy pottering around the garden so much that I now have collected a selection of very fresh small batch heirloom seeds to share with you.
 These seeds below have all been tried and tested by me, are linked to articles where you can see them growing, and are all pretty, unusual and ideally suited for the backyard plant collector and vegetable grower.
 I hope you enjoy your time in the garden as much as I do- Eimear.

 Sent using our own handmade recycled envelopes.

 With large fruit growing to 9kg, the skin compares to a starry night, featuring bright yellow flecks and spots.
 The flesh is red and very sweet.
 The leaves are attractive in the garden, also featuring the yellow spots.
 This unusual fruit from the 1920's fell out of favour and nearly became extinct until seedsavers brought it back from the brink in the 1990's.
 A favourite of mine in the garden.

+Grow what we grow here on the hill!
 A mix containing all our favourites from our own backyard, the Spencer's Choice Mix, Lathyrus Lord Ansons and Matucana this gorgeous multi-coloured mix of scented sweet pea will climb a garden trellis with pure English elegance.
 Colours range from a dark maroon to white!
 Fragrant spring flowering annual, used as cut flower, sow mid summer to late autumn, spring in cooler areas.
 Contains 25 seeds.